The first thing that comes to mind when people think of email is Gmail, Google’s free email service.

 There are some important differences between Google Workspace and Gmail:

-- Users of the free version of Gmail can have only the addresses on the @gmail.com domain.
+- Domain Customization – Users of the free version of Gmail can’t change the default “@gmail.com” domain.
 On the other hand, Google Workspace users get the privilege of creating their own domain names.

-- While both Gmail and Google Workspace give their users access to additional productivity apps, which apps one gets depends on the service they choose.
+- Toolset – While both Gmail and Google Workspace give their users access to additional productivity apps, which apps one gets depends on the service they choose.
 A free Gmail account grants access to some basic apps and features such as Google Drive, Docs, Calendar, and Slides.
 However, in addition to that, Google Workspace also offers access to Google Meet, Chat, Keep Sites, Forms, and Current.
-Finally, Google Workspace also boasts a richer feature set that includes more advanced and in-depth security capabilities, intelligent search algorithms, and more.

-- Free Gmail users have somewhat limited assistance options.
-They can either use the Gmail knowledge base or Help Forum.
+- Support – Free Gmail users have somewhat limited assistance options.
+They can either use the Gmail knowledge base or the Help Forum.
 However, Google Workspace users are eligible for 24/7 phone and email support.

 Should You Use Gmail or Google Workspace?